 All on-campus students are required to purchase either the Summer Flex or 19 meals-per-week dining plan.
 Off-campus students may select a Summer Flex, 19 or 7 meals-per-week dining plan.
 Due to the abbreviated term, the larger flex plans are not available.

-2015 Summer Housing & Dining Contract
+On-campus Housing & Dining Contract

-Summer 2015 Off-campus Dining Only
+Summer Off-campus Dining Only

-Off-campus students wanting to add a dining plan may either e-mail email@example.com or visit Hokie Passport Services at 100 Student Services Building to submit a summer dining plan request.
+If you are not a Virginia Tech student normally (visiting scholars, etc), please e-mail email@example.com or visit Hokie Passport Services at 100 Student Services Building to submit a summer dining plan request.